teleyinex/teleyinex.github.com/projects/_posts/2015-03-20-scifabric.md

 state: production
 permalink: /projects/scifabric
 featured: yes
-summary: "Crowdsourcing for research"
+meta_description: "We develop easy-to-use technologies to collect, <br/> analyse and enrich (your) data with the crowd."
 partners: ['<a href="http://shuttleworthfoundation.org/"><span itemprop="creator">Shuttleworth Foundation</span></a>']
 icon: scifabric
-iconauthor: SciFabric
+iconauthor: Scifabric
 lang: en
 role: "founder"
 ---

-After running several years the development of Crowdcrafting and PyBossa, I decided to create a company that will provide services around those two products as well as teaching about citizen science.
+After running several years the development of Crowdcrafting and PYBOSSA, I decided to create a company that will provide services around those two products as well as teaching about citizen science.

-SciFabric develops open source software for crowdsourcing research.
+Scifabric develops open source software for crowdsourcing research.

 We work with institutions on scientific research, the humanities, data journalism, medicine, education and much more.